friendly-bits/shell-scheduler/README.md

 shell-scheduler comes in two variants: full (`scheduler.sh`) and mini (`scheduler-mini.sh`).
 The differences are listed below:

-- **Job termination**: the full variant delegates to a pluggable helper library (`job-term.sh`) which implements three selectable job termination mechanisms (cgroup, `/proc` children-walk, `/proc` PPID-walk); the mini variant comes with the `/proc` PPID-walk mechanism built in, does not support the job termination callback protocol implemented in the helper library or the other two mechanisms.
+- **Job termination**: the full variant hands this off to a separate helper library (`job-term.sh`), which implements three selectable job termination mechanisms (cgroup, children-walk, PPID-walk).
+The mini variant has the PPID-walk mechanism built in and uses a simplified job termination callback protocol, which makes it incompatible with the helper library.
 - **Per-job parameters**: the full variant exports registered params to jobs and to the job completion callback only when you opt in with `SCHED_AUTO_PARAMS=1`; the mini variant always exports them.
 - **Code comments**: the mini version removes a lot of them to reduce the size.

-Everything else is identical (callbacks, timeouts, per-job parameters and helpers) is identical.
+Everything else (callbacks, timeouts, per-job parameters and helpers) is identical.
 Pick mini if file size is important and the PPID-walk job termination mechanism is sufficient for your application; or if you prefer a single file.
-Pick full when you want to have all three job termination mechanisms available or gate parameter delivery to jobs.
+Pick full if you want all three job termination mechanisms available, or want control over whether parameters are automatically passed to jobs.

 ## Quick start